drocheam/optrace/docs/source/details/focus.rst

 **Ray Weighted RMS**

-Additional weights :math:`w_i` can be attributed to each ray.
+Additional weights :math:`w_i` can be assigned to each ray.
 By choosing the ray power as weights, the power-weighted RMS spot size is obtained:

 .. math::